johnCS97/Computer_graphics_lab/README.md

 - continuous support
 - continuous values between (0->1)
 - smooth time steps
-- finite neighborhood and finite inner region, both typically circular
+- finite neighborhood and finite inner region, both usually circular
 - continuous rules for the neighborhood
 - continuous rules for the inner region

 Smooth Life calculations are a bit heavy, in order to speed things up, we have used kernel convolution with FFT, Reducing time complexity from O(n⁴) to O(n²·log(n)).

 Building the kernels:
 - Create two arrays with NumPy.meshgrid
 - Assign them in the distance equation (d = sqrt{(x_2 - n/2)^2 + (y_2-n/2)^2})